andrei-stoica26/LISTO/README.md

 # LISTO

-`LISTO` is an evolving tool for performing comprehensive overlap assessments on **lists comprising sets of strings** (such as lists of gene sets).
+`LISTO` is a tool for performing **comprehensive overlap assessments** on lists comprising sets of strings, such as lists of gene sets.
+It can
+assess:

+- Overlaps of pairs of sets of strings selected from the same universe.
+- Overlaps of pairs of sets of strings selected from different universes.
+- Overlaps of triplets of sets of strings selected from the same universe.

-While `LISTO` has been developed with scRNA-seq data analysis in mind, the methodology is fully applicable for the same problem arising in any other setting.
-Therefore, `LISTO` interacts with general R objects (list of vectors and data frames) rather than with scRNAseq objects.
+While `LISTO` has been developed with scRNA-seq data analysis in mind, the methodology is fully applicable for the same problem arising in any other setting, and the implementation uses general R objects (data frames, character vectors), rather than scRNA-seq-specific objects.

-The strings can be provided as **character vectors**, or as the **rownames of a data frame with a numeric column designated for ranking**.
-In the latter setting, the numeric columns will be used for generating cutoffs, p-values corresponding to each cutoff will be computed, and the median of these p-values will be taken as the p-value of the overlap

 ## Installation